-As a songwriter I have been blessed with both a career I never dreamed possible and a chance to help hundreds of talented writers at SongTown level-up up their songwriting.
+As a songwriter I have been blessed with both a career I never dreamed possible and a chance to help thousands of talented writers at SongTown level-up up their songwriting.
 I especially love delving into vocal melodies and different production techniques that will make a song stand the test of time.

 Every January I give my Melody Masterclass their first week’s assignment: Inspired Listening.
 This involves listening while suspending long-engrained “opinions” and listening for elements of melody that inspire, which they can use in their future writing.
 I ask my students to spend a few days simply listening to music and taking notes on anything they find interesting about the melodies.
 Invariably a large number of students return to class with comments like:

 “I love how the background singers come in the second half of the verse.”